 5. First Home Super Saver Scheme (FHSSS)

 Though not strictly “borrowing” from your super, the First Home Super Saver Scheme (FHSS) allows first-time home buyers to withdraw voluntary super contributions to use toward a house deposit.
-This scheme enables eligible individuals to make extra contributions into their super and then withdraw up to $50,000 (or $100,000 for couples) when they’re ready to purchase their first home.
+This scheme enables eligible individuals to make extra contributions into their super and then withdraw up to $50,000 per individual (or $100,000 for couples combined) when they’re ready to purchase their first home.

 Under this scheme, the money you withdraw consists of your personal voluntary contributions (up to $15,000 per year) plus any associated earnings, minus tax.
-It’s important to remember that any withdrawals from your super can be taxed and you should factor this into your calculations when deciding if it is worth it.
+It’s important to remember that some withdrawals from your super may be taxed depending on your age and circumstances, so you should factor this into your calculations when deciding if it is worth it.

 What are the negatives of withdrawing super?